-Though she tried to restrain them, the words repeated in her thoughts.
-Alex swung her foot up and kicked the knight in the head, sending him face-first into the back of the large flashing road sign.
-In one fluid motion, she stepped forward as “Quentin Diamond” repeated again, rerouting the momentum into a 360 degree spin for power, and whipped the .357 out with so much force the runny red paint seemed to streak further around the silver shaft.
-“Quentin Diamond is dead” bounced uncontrollably around her head.
+The words repeated in her thoughts.
+Alex roundhouse kicked the knight in the head, sending him face-first into the back of the flashing road sign beside the train terminal.
+In one fluid motion, she stepped forward as “Quentin Diamond” echoed in her mind, rerouting the momentum into a powerful 360-degree spin, and whipped the .357 out with so much force the runny red paint seemed to streak further around the silver shaft.
+The words “Quentin Diamond is dead” bounced uncontrollably around her head.

-As the bat flew towards the knight leaning against the road sign, every thought disappeared from Alex’s mind except the name that filled her mouth.
-She screamed it out, defiantly calling the man to the field.
-“Draaaaaake!”
+As her bat flew towards the knight slumped against the electric sign, every thought disappeared from Alex’s mind except the name filling her mouth.
+She screamed it out, calling the man to the field.
+“DRAKE!”

-The bat slammed into the knight’s back, cracking like a magnum gunshot so powerful the bulbs blew out the front of the sign, sparks and glass erupting in a fireball.
-At the explosion, the train shot from the station and everybody in the plaza ducked, obeying the stop sign’s final message blasting into the air.
+The bat slammed against the knight’s back, cracking like a magnum gunshot so powerful the lightbulbs blew out the front of the sign, sparks and glass erupting in a fireball.
+At the explosion, the second train shot from the station while everybody in the plaza ducked, obeying the stop sign’s final message blasting into the air.
 No one moved.

-Alex stood over the unconscious Diamond Knights, shoulders rising and falling as she breathed, tightly squeezing the silver baseball bat in her grip.
+Alex stood over the unconscious Diamond Knights, shoulders rising and falling as she gulped air and squeezed the silver baseball bat in her hands.

-A siren rose in the distance.
-It was the Diamond Knight’s backup.
-Everyone in the crowd grabbed their stuff and scattered.
-The protesters hauled their loot and the business owners abandoned their goods from fear of protecting them.
-Within a few moments, Alex was alone.
+A siren rose in the distance – the Diamond Knight’s backup.
+The crowd scattered.
+The protesters hauled their loot, and the business owners abandoned their stores from fear of having protected them.
+Alex was alone.

-The chat appeared in her ears once more.
+The chat took over her ears.
 “The mill is being overrun!
 This isn’t over yet.”

-Lifting her arm over her shoulder, Alex smoothly slid the .357 back into the metal canister slung diagonally across her back.
-The cap snapped into place.
+Lifting the bat over her shoulder, Alex smoothly slid the .357 back into the metal canister across her back.
+Its weight snapped the cap into place.

-She reached into her hoodie when the chatter said “This is nuts, what are we going to do now?!?” and removed the black hard-shell headphones from her head.
-As if having been beckoned to it, she turned her eyes north: the massive neon purple pillar of light stood proudly in the center of the city, color splashing out from its base.
+She reached into her hoodie when the chatter said, “This is nuts, what are we going to do now?!?” and yanked the headphones off her head.
+As if beckoned to it, she turned her eyes north: the massive neon purple pillar of light shot proudly from the castle in the center of the city, color splashing out from its base.

-Alex stared its way as the last voice came over the speaker dangling by her knee.
+Alex stared at it as the last voice came over her headphones.
 “You fools, don’t you see?” it asked the chatter condescendingly.
 “We’ve been saved.
 Long live Drake, our champion.”
 The first point had been scored.
 She needed to make a move.

 But instead, Alex stood there and enjoyed the silence.